MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ## <a name="azure-service-bus-connection-string"></a>Cadeia de conexão do barramento de serviço do Azure

-### <a name="format"></a>Format
+### <a name="format"></a>Formatar

 A cadeia de caracteres "EndPoint" seguida dos caracteres e cadeias de caracteres descritos no padrão abaixo, incluindo as cadeias de caracteres "ServiceBus.
-Windows. <!--no-hyperlink-->net "e" SharedAccesKey ".
+Windows.<!--no-hyperlink-->NET "e" SharedAccesKey ".

 ### <a name="pattern"></a>Padrão